Algorithm as Experiment: Machine Learning, Market Design, and Policy Eligibility Rules: Empirical Policy Application

 \subsection{Persistence and Heterogeneity}

-The above analysis looks at the immediate effects of relief funding.
-However, the effects of relief funding might kick in after a time lag, given that expansion in capacity and staff takes time.
-To investigate the relevance of this concern, we measure the evolving effects of relief funding.
-We estimate our main 2SLS specification on the 7-day average of each hospital outcome for each week from July 31st, 2020 to April 2nd, 2021.
-We plot the estimated dynamic effects in Figure \ref{fig:main_ts}.
-The estimated dynamic effects are similar to the initial null effects in Table \ref{table:2sls_safetynet}, even several months after the distribution of relief funding.
-This dynamic analysis suggests that funding has no substantial effect even in the long run.
+Relief funding may have a delayed effect, as ordering new equipment and staffing take time.
+We estimate 2SLS with APS controls on the 7-day average of each county outcome for each week from August 8th, 2020 to March 12th, 2021.
+We plot the estimated dynamic effects in Figure \ref{fig:main_ts_C}.
+The dynamic effects are null even several months after the distribution of relief funding, ruling out delayed funding effects.

-We further extend this analysis by estimating the heterogeneous effects of funding for different types of hospitals.
-Figure \ref{fig:het_condense} plots the resulting estimates by repeating the same dynamic analysis as in Figure \ref{fig:main_ts}, but for different groups of hospitals defined by hospital size and ownership type.
-Overall, hospitals with different characteristics sometimes face different trends of funding effects, but none of the differences is statistically significant at the 5\% level.
-We do not find any strong evidence of heterogeneity in the funding effects at any point in time.

-Having said that, there is some suggestive indication of potential heterogeneity.
-In Figure \ref{fig:het_condense}a, for example, the estimated funding effect spiked among the hospitals in the lowest quartile of revenue from December 2020 to February 2021.
-This trend may suggest that the funding was able to alleviate the financial burden faced by struggling hospitals in this strata and allowed them to take on new patients during the winter surge.

-There is also a sizable dip in the funding effect of for-profit hospitals around the same period.
-This could be due to regional differences in the distribution of hospital ownership.
-Nonprofits and government-managed hospitals tend to be in rural areas, which both received more funding and experienced a worse surge during the winter.
-On the other hand, the for-profits that received funding tend to be in urban areas and experienced a less extreme winter wave.

-The overall insignificance of the estimates suggests that funding by the CARES Act had largely no effect on hospital utilization trends during the pandemic.
-The null effect is widely observed for subgroups of hospitals at different points in time.
-This finding is consistent with policy and media arguments that CARES Act funding was not well targeted toward needy providers.
-Unlike the previous arguments and descriptive analyses, the analysis here provides causal evidence supporting the concern.